 How is an Integrity Program different from a Reliability Program?

-- Primarily utilize deterministic failure models.
-Vulnerabilities are analyzed for stress overload and also for cumulative damage modes of failure.
+- Primarily utilise deterministic failure models.
+Vulnerabilities are analysed for stress overload and also for cumulative damage modes of failure.

 - Employ analyses such as stress, fatigue and crack growth.
 Analogous methods are available for electronics and other types of systems.